-- To compare the safety profiles of FTC/TDF oral tablet administered daily and dapivirine (25 mg) vaginal matrix ring inserted once every 4 weeks during the first 24 weeks of use of each study product in an adolescent and young adult female population - To compare adherence to the FTC/TDF oral tablet administered daily and to the dapivirine (25 mg) vaginal matrix ring inserted once every 4 weeks during the first 24 weeks of use of each study product in an adolescent and young adult female population

-Summary: The dapivirine vaginal ring has been shown to be a safe and effective HIV prevention product in adult women in two Phase 3 trials, ASPIRE and The Ring Study (Baeten, NEJM 2016; Nel, NEJM 2016).
+To compare the safety profiles of FTC/TDF oral tablet administered daily and dapivirine (25 mg) vaginal matrix ring inserted once every 4 weeks during the first 24 weeks of use of each study product in an adolescent and young adult female population To compare adherence to the FTC/TDF oral tablet administered daily and to the dapivirine (25 mg) vaginal matrix ring inserted once every 4 weeks during the first 24 weeks of use of each study product in an adolescent and young adult female population Summary: The dapivirine vaginal ring has been shown to be a safe and effective HIV prevention product in adult women in two Phase 3 trials, ASPIRE and The Ring Study (Baeten, NEJM 2016; Nel, NEJM 2016).
 Multiple studies have demonstrated the safety and effectiveness of oral PrEP (FTC/TDF) and WHO recommends that oral PrEP be considered for people at substantial risk of acquiring HIV.
 HIV continues to be the leading cause of death among adolescents between the ages of 10-19 in the WHO African Region, and the second most common cause of death among adolescents globally (WHO Progress Report, 2015).
 Adolescent girls and young women aged 15-24 are a vulnerable population disproportionally affected by HIV (WHO Progress Report, 2016).
 Data regarding product preferences of adolescent and young woman, their adherence to the products, and additional safety data in this vulnerable population are needed.

-The primary purpose of MTN-034 is to collect safety and adherence data for these two study products in an adolescent population, and to provide important information regarding individual preference for the products.
+The primary objectives of MTN-034 is to collect safety and adherence data for these two study products in an adolescent population, and to provide important information regarding individual preference for the products.
 This trial will enroll healthy, HIV-uninfected, adolescent females, between the ages of 16 - 21 years old (inclusive).
 Participants will be randomized (1:1) to one of two study product application sequences: (a) daily FTC/TDF oral tablets for 24 weeks, followed by use of the dapivirine VR inserted monthly for 24 weeks; or (b) monthly dapivirine VR for 24 weeks, followed by daily FTC/TDF oral tablets for 24 weeks.
 After completing the randomized sequence of two study product use periods, participants will then select one of the study products (or neither) to use in the third and final 24 weeks of the trial.
+In total, participants will be followed up for approximately one and a half years.
 Participants will be able to choose either or neither study product at any time during the third product use period.
-It is anticipated that sites will be activated to enroll participants in Q4 2018.

-Clinical Research Sites: Kenya South Africa Uganda Zimbabwe Kisumu CRS Emavundleni CRS; Wits RHI CRS MU-JHU Research Collaboration CRS Spilhaus CRS ZIIIDabwe opiniaus erto
+The study is currently open to accrual at some sites and it is anticipated that remaining sites will be activated to enroll participants in Q1 2019 and that participants will be followed up for approximately one and a half years.
+Clinical Research Sites: Kenya Kisumu CRS South Africa Emavundleni CRS; Wits RHI CRS Uganda MU-JHU Research Collaboration CRS Zimbabwe Spilhaus CRS

+MTN-035 (DESIRE)

 Acceptability, Tolerability, and Adherence of Three Rectal Microbicide Placebo Formulations among HIV Seronegative Cisgender Men, Transgender Men and Transgender Women Who Engage in Receptive Anal Intercourse

+Protocol Chair: José Bauermeister, PhD, MPH

+Study Product:

-Protocol Chair: Study Product: José Bauermeister, PhD, MPH Placebo rectal insert Placebo rectal douche Placebo rectal suppository Target Sample Size: Approximately 210 participants Current Status: Pending
+• Placebo rectal insert

+Placebo rectal douche

+Placebo rectal suppository

+Target Sample Size: Approximately 210 participants

+Current Status: Pending

+Primary Objectives: